theheking/intro-to-command-line-hpc/practical_overview/7B_Different_HPC_NCI.md

 >

-This is an additional guide useful for familiarising yourself with other HPCs, but please attend the in-person courses for both GADI and Katana to maximise your (and their) computational potential.
-This includes Intro to HPC—GADI, put on by the Data Science Pillar (DSP), and the Katana-specific course.
+This is an additional guide useful for familiarising yourself with other HPCs, but please attend the in-person courses for both Gadi and Katana to maximise your (and their) computational potential.
+This includes Intro to HPC—Gadi, put on by the Data Science Pillar (DSP), and the Katana-specific course.

 Different Scheduler Commands Across Different HPCs